The Power of Sleep to Optimize Health and Vitality

 ✅ Put your pets to bed (and not in your bed) - I know, pets can be great snugglers, however, they also disturb our sleep when they hog the bed, snore, or move.

-✅ Careful of alcohol and caffeine consumption – limit caffeine after 2pm and alcoholic drinks to less than 1 or 2.
+✅ Careful of alcohol and caffeine consumption – limit caffeine after 2 pm and alcoholic drinks to less than 1 or 2.
 Both caffeine and alcohol consumption can make it harder to fall asleep or to sleep through the night.
+New guidance on alcohol and health recommends limiting alcohol intake to less than 1 to 2 drinks per week.

 ✅ Limit fluids before bed – To reduce trips to the bathroom in the middle of the night, try to limit fluids a few hours before bed.